Olympic court: Valieva will testify in doping case hearing

 AP Sports Writer

-BEIJING (AP) — Figure skater Kamila Valieva will testify by video at an appeal hearing Sunday that will decide if the 15-year-old Russian star can still compete at the Beijing OIympics.
+BEIJING (AP) — Figure skater Kamila Valieva will testify by video at an appeal hearing Sunday that will decide if the 15-year-old Russian star can still compete at the Beijing OIympics despite an ongoing doping case.

-Just 30 minutes ahead of the hearing’s start, Court of Arbitration for Sport director general Matthieu Reeb said Valieva was scheduled to speak by video to the panel.
-Reeb said the judges would have a Russian translator.
+Just 30 minutes ahead of the hearing’s scheduled 8:30 p.m. start in Beijing, Court of Arbitration for Sport director general Matthieu Reeb said Valieva was scheduled to speak by video to the panel in a case that has caused havoc with a marquee sport at the Olympics.

+“The athlete will be online and she will testify,” Reeb said.
+“We suppose she will speak in Russian, and we have an interpreter.”

-Three CAS judges will hear arguments in a closed-door session in a conference room at a Beijing hotel.
+Three CAS judges are hearing arguments in a closed-door session in a conference room at a Beijing hotel.
 Lawyers and officials for the parties are connecting to the case in the Winter Games host city and from Switzerland.
+Reeb said witnesses and experts would also be involved.

+The International Olympic Committee, World Anti-Doping Agency and International Skating Union have challenged a decision by the Russian anti-doping agency to lift an interim ban and try so Valieva can compete in her main event.

+Valieva’s positive test for a banned heart medication was flagged on Monday — after she helped the Russians win the team event — by a laboratory in Sweden six weeks after the sample was taken in St. Petersburg, Russia.

 Reeb said the verdict is expect to be announced in Beijing on Monday afternoon.

-That is just over 24 hours ahead of Valieva’s scheduled next Olympic event – the women’s individual compeition where she will be the strong favorite if cleared to compete.
+That is just over 24 hours ahead of Valieva’s scheduled next Olympic event — the women’s individual competition.
+She will be the strong favorite if cleared to skate, and her main challengers will be two Russian teammates.

-Earlier Sunday, the teenager at the center of Russia’s latest doping scandal, now stretching toward its second week and some form of resolution, seemed to be the only person in the world without a word to say about it.
+Earlier Sunday, the teenager at the center of Russia’s latest doping scandal seemed to be the only person without a word to say about it.

-Instead, Valieva continuef to gamely practice at the Beijing Olympics amid a sea of media and camera crews as the CAS prepared to decide whether she is even allowed to compete this week.
-An expedited hearing was scheduled for Sunday night, with a ruling expected sometime Monday.
+Valieva continued to practice amid a sea of media and camera crews as the court prepared the expedited hearing expected to go deep into the night.

-Valieva has yet to miss a scheduled practice since a drug test taken in December was flagged last Monday for traces of a banned heart medication.
-That was the same day the reigning European champion helped the Russian skaters win team gold with a dynamic free skate in which she became the first woman to land a quad in Olympic competition.
+Valieva has yet to miss a scheduled practice since word of her positive drug test emerged.
+On Monday, the reigning European champion helped the Russian skaters win team gold with a dynamic free skate in which she became the first woman to land a quad jump in Olympic competition.

-It hasn’t always been easy to plug along as the world implodes around her, though.
-On several occasions, the stress appeared to have gotten to Valieva, including a moment during Saturday’s practice session when she fell during a triple axel and eventually skated to the boards and tearfully hugged her embattled coach, Eteri Tutberidze.
+On several occasions, the stress appeared to have rattled Valieva, including during Saturday’s practice when she fell and tearfully hugged her embattled coach, Eteri Tutberidze.

-“Kamila is a strong girl,” offered Russian ice dancer Nikita Katsalapov, who along with her partner, Victoria Sinitsina, have tried to provide Valieva some much-needed support as three judges in a Beijing hotel decide the fate of her Olympic dreams.
+“Kamila is a strong girl,” offered Russian ice dancer Nikita Katsalapov, who along with her partner, Victoria Sinitsina, have tried to provide Valieva some much-needed support.

-One way or another, Valieva will know soon whether she will be allowed to compete in the women’s short program on Tuesday.
-A decision by CAS is expected roughly 24 hours before the overwhelming favorite to win the gold medal is due on the ice at Capital Indoor Stadium; she drew the 26th starting spot Sunday among the 30 in the event.
+On Sunday, Valieva drew the 26th starting spot among the 30 competitors.

 “Victoria had a few minutes to share some words with her,” Katsalapov said. “(Victoria) asked her to, like, calm down just a little bit, even if it’s a hard situation around her right now.”

 Valieva has yet to speak to the media since the news conference following the Russians’ team gold, when the seemingly unbeatable star looked every bit the precocious teenager.
-Between questions, she was snapping photos and texting with friends on her pink-cased cellphone, while squeezing tightly the plush Bing Dwen Dwen mascot given to each medalist.
+Between questions, she was snapping photos and texting, while squeezing the plush mascot given to each medalist.

-Now, all their gold medals hang in the balance, unlikely to be decided until long after the Olympics have ended.
+Now, all their gold medals hang in the balance, unlikely to be decided until long after the Olympics end.

-The closed-loop system of the Olympic bubble, put in place to minimize the spread of COVID-19, has had the unintended consequence of giving Valieva some peace away from the rink.
-There are no people staking out the Olympic Village, trying to get even the shortest sound bite, providing her a bit of sanctuary from the nonstop news cycle.

 “Let’s be kind to the 15-year-old who produced a positive drug test because she lives in an institutionalized system where she was most likely guided and trusted the adults around her,” tweeted Mirai Nagasu, a member of the U.S. figure skating team four years ago at the Pyeongchang Games.